 Making an FOI or EIR request

 You can send a request for information not found in this publication scheme by email to eMBED.FOI@nhs.net.
-You can also write to the Information Governance Manager, eMBED Health Consortium, Douglas Mill, Bowling Old Lane, Bradford BD5 7JR or use our online FOIA / EIR request form (below).
+You can also write to the Freedom of Information Manager, eMBED Health Consortium, Scorex House (West), 1, Bolton Road, Bradford BD1 4AS or use our online FOIA / EIR request form (below).

 You do not have to use the online form, but if you do this will help us to deal with your request.
 Please note that our CCG will need the information shown below regardless of whether you use this form.
 Please see our Freedom of Information/Environmental Request Guidance Notes (below) which may help you with your request.